OscarPalafox/InvisibleFriend/README.md

 # InvisibleFriend

 GUI to send send an email (only tested with GMAIL) to the participants of an invisible friend group so they don't forget who they got.
-It works with smaller groups where in the smaller groups you don't want to have people gifting each other.
+It works with groups of smaller people where people in the smaller groups don't want to gift each other.
 This GUI makes people get someone different from the previous year.

-To make it work, modify the SendEmail.py file to fill the gmail_user and the gmail_password.
-Then in the SelecPeople.py file, change line 39 to line 53.
-Replace the members in each Family to put the ones you want.
-The different families allow to have different groups; basically two members in the same family will never gift each other.
-Fill Big_Family with the different families and run "GUI buttons.py" to see the GUI.
+### Using it
+1. Modify the `people.txt` file to add the groups of people (one group per line and separate each member with ", ")
+2. Modify the `user.txt` file with your gmail account (the one that will be sending the emails)
+3. Modify the `credentials.txt` file with the password of the gmail account that will be sending the emails
+4. Run the `gui_buttons.py` file with [Python 3](https://www.python.org/downloads/), the GUI will appear in a new window